GreenedgeContest3/Energy_Efficient_IoT_Networks/README.md

  Contest winners’ announcement: -July 30, 2024.

 ## Submission guidelines
- The final proposed solution will comprise a ZIP file that contains and should be uploaded to the following [folder](https://github.com/GreenedgeContest3/Energy_Efficient_IoT_Networks/tree/main/Solutions):
+ The final proposed solution will comprise a ZIP file that contains and should be uploaded to the following email greenedgecontest@gmail.com and solutions will be stored in the [folder](https://github.com/GreenedgeContest3/Energy_Efficient_IoT_Networks/tree/main/Solutions):
 - The full code is developed in any programming language, following the input/output instructions mentioned above.
 - A PDF document explaining the developed solution and the different approaches